conradbeach/dotfiles/mac_setup_manual_steps.md

 ## Application Changes
 * [ ] Xcode
   * Install this first since it's huge.
+* [ ] Authy
+  * Install the iOS version from the Mac App Store.
+(There's an offical MacOS desktop version but I had issues with it.)
 * [ ] Awair Home
   * Install the iOS version from the Mac App Store.
 * [ ] BetterTouchTool